FoolInKernel/FoolInKernel/README.md

 ## Hi there 👋

 # 💫 About Me:
-I am a vocational high school student<br>In the Software Engineering department
+I am a vocational high school student   <br> majoring in Software Engineering.

 # 💻 Tech Stack: